cxl-micron-reskit/famfs/kmod/famfs.rst

 Introduction
 ============
+Compute Express Link (CXL) creates a mechanism for disaggregated memory.
+This poses some interesing challenges in cases where any form of memory sharing can take place.
+Sharing can be serial or concurrent - serial being that one host initializes the memory and then another host acquires non-concurrent access.
+In all sharing cases, the contents must be preserved as appropriate when hosts gain and lose access.
+We use the term "shared" here to include both the sequential and current cases.

+Famfs creates a mechanism for multiple hosts to use data in shared memory, by giving it a file system interface.
+With famfs, any app that understands files (whch is all of them, right?) can access data sets in shared memory.

-The famfs file system for linux is part the famfs framework that provides a scale-out file-oriented interface to shared fabric-attached memory (FAM).
+The famfs kernel file system is part the famfs framework that provides a scale-out file-oriented interface to shared fabric-attached memory (FAM).
 The kernel component of famfs is based on ramfs, with added fs-dax suport.
 A famfs file system is administered from user space by the libfamfs framework.

+Famfs does not attempt to solve concurrency or coherency problems for apps, although it does solve these problems in regard to its own data structures.
+Apps may encounter hard concurrency problems, but there are use cases that are imminently useful and uncomplicated from a concurrency perspective: serial sharing is one, and read-only concurrent sharing is another.

 Principles of Operation
 =======================